matsoftware/swift-code-metrics/README.md

 ## Current limitations

 -   This tool is designed for medium/large codebases composed by different frameworks.
-The script will scan the directory and it will identify the frameworks by the name of the 'root' folder, so it's strictly dependent on the file hierarchy.
+The script will scan the directory and it will identify the frameworks by the name of the 'root' folder, so it's strictly dependent on the file hierarchy (unless a [project path override file](docs/GUIDE.md#Project-paths-override) is specified)

 -   Libraries built with `spm` are not supported.